Companies and many others use urine alcohol tests. How long after the drinking can urine alcohol tests detect it? It depends.

 But the test has a weakness.
 It can’t detect alcohol in the urine for very long after all alcohol has left the body.1 And alcohol leaves the body rather quickly.
 To estimate that speed, visit How Long Does Alcohol Stay in the Body?

 A yeast, Candida Albicans, causes another weakness of this type of urine alcohol test.
 The body commonly contains this yeast.
 Unfortunately, it can change sugar in the urine into alcohol.
 And it can do this while urine is in the bladder or in the sample vial.
-This is an especially serious problem for diabetics.2
+This is an very serious problem for diabetics.2

 B. No Alcohol in Urine (Etg Test)

 A second type of alcohol urine test doesn’t look for alcohol.
 It looks for one of the by-products caused as it breaks down in the body.
 That substance is Ethyl Glucuronide (EtG).

 An EtG test advantage is that EtG remains in the body long after all the alcohol is gone.
 However, the exact length of time is unclear.

 It probably depends on a number of factors.
 Claims vary.
 Some say that EtG can last “up to 70 to 80 hours.”
 Others say “approximately 80 hours.”
 Or “up to 80 hours,” “3 to four days,” etc.

 Such claims usually come from those who sell the tests.
 However, independent researchers tend to report much shorter times.
 For example, such as 24 hours.